-The successful realisation of the greenhouse horticulture area of AFC Nieuw Prinsenland (Dinteloord) requires that the supply of irrigation water be made sustainable.
-Rainwater is not enough to meet the needs of the greenhouse horticulturalists.
-Moreover, water supply from industry in the area does not dovetail with demand, because the periods of water supply and water demand do not coincide.
-High-quality irrigation water can be produced from effluent when the WWTP of the neighbouring sugar manufacturing plant is in operation (September to January).
-The water demand of the horticulturalists however is concentrated in the spring and summer.
-There is therefore a need to temporarily store the supplementary water.
-The subsurface storage of the irrigation water produced presents a promising possibility.
-But the groundwater in the greenhouse horticultural area is brackish, which can have an impact on the quality of the recovered irrigation water.
+The successful realisation of the greenhouse horticulture area of Nieuw Prinsenland (Dinteloord) requires that the supply of irrigation water be made sustainable.
+There is insufficient rainwater to meet the needs of the greenhouse horticulturalists, and there are no surface water or groundwater sources available.
+Good irrigation water can be made from the effluent of the neighbouring Suikerunie plant, but the period in which it is available (autumn) doesn’t match the periods (spring, summer) it is needed.
+There was therefore a need to temporarily store this supplementary irrigation water.
+Subsurface storage using groundwater wells offered an interesting option.
+But the groundwater in the greenhouse horticultural area is brackish, which can have a detrimental impact on the quality of the recovered irrigation water.

-Aquifer storage and recovery (ASR) involves the storage and recovery of excess freshwater, through the use of wells, to satisfy later periods of demand.
+Aquifer storage and recovery (ASR) involves using wells for the subsurface storage and recovery of excess freshwater to satisfy later periods of demand.
 ASR-coastal is a special form of ASR in which several well screens are installed above each other in a single borehole, and can be independently operated.
 This enables the optimisation of the recovery of freshwater during ASR in aquifers with brackish groundwater.
 The buoyancy movement of the freshwater into the brackish groundwater can be overcome through deep infiltration and shallow recovery.

-Little is known about the local soil structure and groundwater quality in the study area.
+Little was known about the local soil structure and groundwater quality in the study area.
 Yet these soil conditions are of crucial importance for the successful storage and recovery of high-quality irrigation water.
-The challenge is to obtain sufficient information for an initial, small-scale ASR system.
-This would then enable a close study of a test cycle of infiltration, storage and recovery, and a reliable model simulation of the storage and recovery.
-On the basis of this information, a full-scale, reliable ASR system should be realised.
+The challenge was to obtain sufficient information for an initial, small-scale ASR system, and then use it to closely study a test cycle of infiltration, storage and recovery, and to produce a model that reliably simulates the storage and recovery.
+On the basis of this information, a full-scale, operationally reliable ASR system was then to be realised.

-The extracted material from the test drilling showed that an appropriate aquifer is located at a depth of 6 to 30 m NAP (Normal Amsterdam Water Level).
-The aquifer consists of medium-fine to medium-coarse sand, and is adequately confined between clay/peat layers.
-The groundwater at the test drilling site is lightly brackish and shows that the aquifer has been saltier in the past.
-Modelling with SEAWAT shows that the application of ASR-coastal would allow for the annual abstraction of the targeted volume of freshwater.
+The extracted material from the test drilling showed that an appropriate aquifer is located at a depth of about 10 to 30 m NAP (Normal Amsterdam Water Level).
+The aquifer consists of medium-fine to medium-coarse sand, and is sufficiently confined between clay/peat layers.
+The groundwater at the test drilling site is lightly brackish.
+Nevertheless, modelling with SEAWAT showed that the application of ASR-coastal would allow for the successful annual abstraction of the targeted volume of freshwater.